June 27, 2018 (Updated: May 4, 2023)

-In many ways, SEO (search engine optimization) had not changed since the late ‘90s, when search engines were just becoming popular ways to find things on the web.
+In many ways, search engine optimization (SEO) and SEO content writing haven’t changed since the late 1990s, when search engines were just becoming popular.
 After all, the concept is simple: just make sure that content that you publish contains specific words and phrases that users will likely search for.
 In the early days of SEO, however, this often meant loading a web page or blog post with a keyword that is repeated several times throughout.
 That is no longer the case.

 In those days, search results frequently took users to junk pages.
 A search for “buy movie tickets” might take you to a site where you would be able to well…buy movie tickets, but it also might have taken you to a text-based page that repeated that phrase, “buy movie tickets,” over and over again in a wall of text to try to get you to click on ads that never interested you in the first place.